Israel’s northern borderlands: Nationalist fervour, anxiety, indifference

-Northern Israel - A loud bang echoes through Kiryat Shmona, an Israeli settlement near the Lebanese border that has all but become a ghost town in recent weeks.
+Northern Israel - A loud bang echoes through Kiryat Shmona, an Israeli town near the Lebanese border that has all but become a ghost town in recent weeks.

 A young Israeli soldier flicking through his phone at a traffic stop nonchalantly looks up.
 A small puff of smoke can be seen over a lush, tree-lined hill.